mobxjs/mobx-utils/README.md

 ## fromPromise

-`fromPromise` takes a Promise and returns an object with 3 observable properties that track the status of the promise.
+`fromPromise` takes a Promise and returns a new Promise wrapping the original one.
+The returned Promise is also extended with 2 observable properties that track the status of the promise.
 The returned object has the following observable properties:

 -   `value`: either the initial value, the value the Promise resolved to, or the value the Promise was rejected with. use `.state` if you need to be able to tell the difference.